David Cassidy Rejected His ‘Partridge Family’ Co-Star Susan Dey Because She Wasn’t ‘Slutty’ Enough

 Dey and Cassidy were in intermittent contact after The Partridge Family ended.
 They presented an award together at the MTV Video Music Awards in the early ’90s.
 But as Cassidy feared, taking their relationship to another level had ruined their friendship, which he seemed to regret.

 “I still love Susan in some special way,” he wrote.
 “I can never let that go.”

 Dey hasn’t commented on her relationship with Cassidy

-Cassidy said in a 2000 interview with Deseret News that his candid comments in his memoir caused a permanent break between the two, despite sending her an apology letter.
+In a 2000 interview, Cassidy told Deseret News that his candid comments in his memoir caused a permanent break between the two, despite sending her an apology letter.